nairne1/QA/README.md

   * 'A' and 'D', or left and right arrow keys to move left and right.
   * Space to jump.
   * Esc or 'P' to pause the game.
-  * 'J' to show object hitboxes, and 'H' to show player heatmap.
+  * 'J' to show object hitboxes, 'R' to respawn, and 'H' to show player heatmap.